SIMPLE: Statistical Inference on Membership Profiles in Large Networks: Simulation studies

 \subsection{Hypothesis testing with estimated $K$}

-We now examine the finite-sample performance of our test statistics $\widehat{T}_{ij}$ and estimated $\widehat{G}_{ij}$ with estimated $K$ and $ \bSig_1$ and ${\bSig}_2$.
-The results in this section are used to check the impact of estimation of parameter $K$ on the performance of our test statistics.
+We now examine the finite-sample performance of our test statistics $\widehat{T}_{ij}$ and estimated $\widehat{G}_{ij}$ with estimated $K$.
 The simulation settings are identical to those in Section \ref{Sec4.1} except that we explore only the setting with sample size $n=3000$.

 In Table \ref{tab5}, we report the proportion of correctly estimated $K$ using the thresholding rule \eqref{eq: k-threshold} in both simulation settings of Models 1 and 2.
 It is seen that as the signal becomes stronger (i.e., as $\theta$ or $r^2$ increases), the estimation accuracy becomes higher.
 We also observe that for relatively weak signals, the thresholding rule in \eqref{eq: k-threshold} tends to underestimate $K$, resulting in low estimation accuracy.
 We can see from the same table that over all repetitions, $K$ is either correctly estimated or underestimated.
 The critical values are constructed based on these estimated values of $K$.